eddymak/Homelab/Services/Pi-hole.md

 </div>

 In this environment, Pi-hole is deployed as a Docker container on an Ubuntu server.
 To ensure all DNS queries pass through Pi-hole:
- - Assign Pi-hole as the clients DNS server via DHCP
+ - Assign Pi-hole as the DNS server for clients via DHCP
  - Block all outbound DNS traffic except from Pi-hole on the edge firewall
  - Block DNS-over-HTTPS (DoH), DNS-over-TLS (DoT), and DNS-over-QUIC (DoQ) on the edge firewall.